All Episodes

 Her lawyer had told a House committee probing the pardon that Denise Rich donated an enormous sum to the fund.

-Reports of the donations have ranged from 400,000 to one million dollars.
+Reports of the donations have ranged from $400,000 to $1 million.

-This story, by the way, dated uh February 10th of 2001.
+This story, by the way, dated February 10th of 2001, just less than a month after Slick Willie left office.

 So, okay, there's one.

-Denise Rich, 450 grand uh to pardon her husband Mark Rich.
+Denise Rich, $450,000 to pardon her husband, Mark Rich.

-So uh But still, they got 200 million, folks.
+So, but still, they got 200 million, folks.

-I'm telling you, Clinton and Bush 41 in a worldwide televised effort raised 100 million for the tsunami relief fund.
+I'm telling you, Clinton and Bush 41, in a worldwide televised effort, raised $100 million for the tsunami relief fund.

-And this is all going back to Louis Free uh with his uh story in his book that Clinton held up the Saudis or hit up the Saudis for a donation to his library after telling them he understood that it would be not in their best interest to let the FBI in the country to investigate and interview the suspects who'd blown up the Cobar Towers project.
+And this is all going back to Louis Free with his story in his book that Clinton held up the Saudis or hit up the Saudis for a donation to his library after telling them he understood that it would be not in their best interest to let the FBI in the country to investigate and interview the suspects who'd blown up the Cobar Towers project.

-So like I say, if if we could get the full donor list, who contributed what to the Clinton Library and Massage Pro, we would know more about that administration.
+So Like I say, if we could get the full donor list, who contributed what to the Clinton Library and Massage Pro, we would know more about that administration than all eight years of the New York Times, The Washington Post, Chinese nukes, John Wong, Johnny Chung put together.

 Stay with us.